-The first aim is focused on characterizing an interaction between TopBP1 and an entirely novel protein called TICRR (TopBP1-interacting checkpoint and replication regulator).
-TICRR interacts with the first two BRCT domains of TopBP1 and is required for DNA replication initiation and cell cycle arrest following DNA damage.
+1) Characterizing an interaction between TopBP1 and an entirely novel protein called TICRR (TopBP1-interacting checkpoint and replication regulator).
+TICRR interacts with the first two BRCT domains of TopBP1 and is required for DNA replication initiation and cell cycle arrest following DNA damage

-The second aim is focused on identifying and characterizing novel TopBP1 and TICRR protein interactions.
+2) Identifying and characterizing novel TopBP1 and TICRR protein interactions

-The third aim determines the functions of TICRR and TopBP1 during zebrafish embryonic development.
+3) Determining the functions of TICRR and TopBP1 during zebrafish embryonic development

 Knowledge from these studies will lead to a better understanding of DNA damage responses to chemotherapy as well as illuminate the molecular underpinnings of human developmental disorders caused by defects in ATR signaling.
 Understanding differences between how checkpoint proteins function in normal cell proliferation versus in the chemotherapy response will facilitate the development of treatment strategies that inhibit checkpoint signaling in tumors, while leaving normal cells unperturbed.